Tripura State Commission For Women

 Tripura Commission for Women is a statutory body constituted in the year 1993 to deal with the issues relating to crime against women in the state of Tripura.
 The commission for welfare of women in the state was set up by Tripura Government as a quasi-judicial body.

-History and Objectives
+History and objectives

-Tripura State Commission for Women was formed to investigate specific problems relating to women and apart from studying women related issues from the state.
-The Commission is equipped with powers to safeguard rights of women and ensure their protection and equality against any form of harassment and issues faced in the family and community.
+The Tripura State Commission for Women was formed to investigate specific problems relating to women and to study women-related issues in the state.
+The Commission is equipped with powers to safeguard the rights of women and ensure their protection and equality against any form of harassment, as well as issues faced in the family and community.

 The commission was created with the following objectives: